Rosenstein knew Comey would be fired before writing memo, Dem senators say

 Some Democrats have suggested all along that the Comey memo was used as pretext to remove the FBI director helping lead the probe into Russian meddling in the 2016 race and alleged ties to Trump associates.

-The White House has defended its actions, and continues to deny any collusion with Russian during the 2016 campaign.
+The White House has defended its actions, and continues to deny any collusion with Russia during the 2016 campaign.

+At a press conference later Thursday afternoon, Trump again cited the “strong recommendation” and “very, very strong letter” from Rosenstein in his decision – along with other factors.

+He said Comey was “very unpopular with most people,” and cited the recent congressional hearing for which Comey had to “readjust the record” on one point.
+Trump also criticized the decision to name a special counsel in the Russia probe.

-In the wake of former FBI director Robert Mueller being named as special counsel, lawmakers said Rosenstein in the briefing made clear he was giving Mueller leeway to do that job.
+But lawmakers of both parties largely praised the naming of former FBI director Robert Mueller to oversee that investigation.
+Senators said Thursday that Rosenstein made clear in the briefing he was giving Mueller leeway to do the job.

 McCaskill said he would have “complete discretion to take the investigation” where it needs to go.